Probing an MeV-Scale Scalar Boson in Association with a TeV-Scale Top-Quark Partner at the LHC: Results

 In addition, theoretical uncertainties were included in order to account for the set of parton distribution functions (PDFs) used to produce the simulated signal and background samples.
 The PDF uncertainty was calculated following the PDF4LHC prescription~\cite{Butterworth:2015oua}, and results in a 3-10\% systematic uncertainty, depending on the process.
 The effect of the chosen PDF set on the shape of the $m_{T}$ distribution is negligible.
 The absence of higher-order contributions to the signal cross sections affect the signal acceptance calculation.
 This effect is estimated by varying the renormalization and factorization scales by a factor of two with respect to the nominal value, and by considering the full change in the yields.
 They are found to be small (3.5\%).

 Figure~\ref{fig:Signal_Significance} shows the results of the expected signal significance for different $m(T)$ and $m(\phi')$ scenarios.
 For the 150 fb$^{-1}$ scenario, it is feasible to exclude (at 95\% confidence level) $ m(T) < 1.7$ $(1.1)$ TeV for $m(\phi') = 100$ $(1)$ MeV.
 In order to compare the expected reach of the proposed search with existing searches from CMS and ATLAS, Figure~\ref{fig:Signal_Significance} also shows the current observed upper limit on $m(T)$ from CMS/ATLAS under similar branching fraction considerations.
-The expected 95\% exclusion of $m(T) < 1.7$ TeV from the proposed search is to be compared with the $m(T) < 875$ GeV exclusion from the current LHC searches~\cite{Cacciapaglia:2019zmj}.
-Similarly, for the 3000 fb$^{-1}$ scenario, the 5$\sigma$ ($3\sigma$) reach includes $m(T) < 1.8$ ($2$) TeV for $m(\phi') = 100$ MeV.
+The expected 95\% exclusion of $m(T) < 1.7$ TeV from the proposed search is to be compared with the $m(T) < 1.4$ (1.5) TeV expected (observed) exclusion from the current LHC searches~\cite{CMS13TeVVLQ}.
+Similarly, for the 3000 fb$^{-1}$ scenario, the 5$\sigma$ ($3\sigma$) reach includes $m(T) < 1.8$ ($2$) TeV for $m(\phi') = 100$ MeV, while the expected exclusion is $m(T) < 2.2$ TeV.
+These projections are competitive with the projected high-luminosity LHC reach in Refs.~\cite{Oleksii2014,Liu:2018hum}.
 For $m(\phi') \lesssim 1~\mev$, a large fraction of the signal events are lost due to an average $\phi'$ decay length that exceeds 1.29 m, thus preventing a photon signature in the electromagnetic calorimeter.
 Therefore, for 3000 fb$^{-1}$ and $m(\phi') = 1~\mev$, the 5$\sigma$ ($3\sigma$) reach degrades to $m(T) < 1.2$ ($1.3$) TeV.
 Figure~\ref{fig:SignalSig_BF_mT} further demonstrates how signal significance changes when one now varies the branching fraction of $\mathrm{Br}(T\to Wb)$ for various $m(T)$ (assuming $\mathcal{L}_{int}=3000$ fb$^{-1}$).

-{Note that, in this scenario, the search for light scalars in association with heavy quarks can provide better detection prospects than the search either light scalars or heavy quarks individually.}
+Note that, in this scenario, the search for light scalars in association with heavy quarks can provide better detection prospects than the search either light scalars or heavy quarks individually.